Hakuverse/BRG30-ISEA-Labs/README.md

 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/f34c5ef1-d3d7-4679-b02f-975919eb34a9" />
 Now I will do a test access for alice as well as mallory, (alice should success and mallory should fail).
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/296f0f72-e4e0-4b88-87e0-5fe206138184" />
-Now I will orverride bob's rights to write
+Now I will override bob's rights to write
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/8358b474-c242-4c57-a041-099869ff971f" />
-Next, I will open the extracter fold gutenberg and find all .txt files.
+Next, I will open the extracted file gutenberg and find all .txt files.
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/7a06d7b5-09a8-4102-9503-53795355fc69" />
 Now, I will use grep to search for the word 'disaster'
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/8622951a-5852-4bb1-9f02-1ff7c72bba78" />
-Next I procees to do a file search using find and grep.
+Next I proceed to do a file search using find and grep.
 I used `find /etc -name "*.conf" | head -10` to find all .conf files in /etc
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/7ef47102-8ba0-4b8c-afce-22ece6cd2a51" />
 and `grep -r "error" /var/log/ 2>/dev/null | head -5` to search inside files.
 <img width="1546" height="1077" alt="image" src="https://github.com/user-attachments/assets/55e0ac4e-bbe8-4ab8-a4ca-fefc84ae3535" />

 # Lab 1b reflection.

 Lab 1b showed me how making Linux behave like a real server, I started by installing Apache and SSH, then securing using UFW, this taught me that running a service is easy but securing it requires deliberate firewall rules.
 Using nmap my VM's ports before and after removing Apache also showed me how visible every service is on a network.
 The permissions lab was also very eye opening.
 I created 3 users (alice, bob and mallory) and a shared group, then set `chmod 770` on `/home/shared`.
 Testing their access by switching users proved that when a user that is not in the group truly has no access.
 I now understand why `chmod777` is dangerous.
-Finally, the file search with Gutenberg archive teach me the power of the command line tools. find, grep helped me locate and find the files and texts when I needed them.
+Finally, the file search with Gutenberg archive teaches me the power of the command line tools. find, grep helped me locate and find the files and texts when I needed them.
 Overall, lab 1b gave me confidence in securing services, managing permissions, and navigating large file systems, which is an essential skill required for any system admins.

 ============================================================================================